Understanding Alcoholism to Defeat It

-- 24/7 support from licensed and experienced professionals
+- Guidance and support from licensed and experienced professionals

 - No access to alcohol or any other drug

 - Continuous counseling and support through the physically and mentally draining withdrawal phase

 There are no negative influences at treatment facilities.
 Patients have the opportunity to develop new, more supportive and productive relationships.
 Patients who successfully complete the program will receive support even after they leave to help keep them on the right track.
 Alcoholism is not a life sentence, and with the proper treatment, individuals can resume their life as it was before the devastation of this disease.

 If you need more information on understanding alcoholism, please call our toll-free number today.